keu/docs/guides/airflow-components.md

 You can use preconfigured Airflow executors, or you can create a [custom executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html).
 Each executor has a specific purpose:

-- **[SequentialExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/sequential.html):** Executes tasks sequentially inside the Scheduler process, with no parallelism or concurrency.
+- **[SequentialExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/sequential.html):** Executes tasks sequentially inside the scheduler process, with no parallelism or concurrency.
 This is the default in Airflow executor.
-- **[LocalExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html):** Executes tasks locally inside the Scheduler process, but supports parallelism and hyperthreading.
+- **[LocalExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html):** Executes tasks locally inside the scheduler process, but supports parallelism and hyperthreading.
 This executor is recommended for testing Airflow on a local computer or on a single node.
 - **[CeleryExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html):** Uses a Celery backend (such as Redis, RabbitMq, or another message queue system) to coordinate tasks between preconfigured workers.
 This executor is ideal for high volumes of shorter running tasks or in environments with consistent task loads.
 - **[KubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html):** Calls the Kubernetes API to create a separate pod for each task to run, enabling users to pass in custom configurations for each of their tasks and use resources efficiently.
 This executor is ideal in the following scenarios: